-Staff also recognise that children who have been abused or witness violence may find it difficult to develop a sense of self worth.
+Staff also recognise that children who have been abused or witness violence may find it difficult to develop a sense of self- worth.
 They may feel helplessness, humiliation and some sense of blame.
 Bromesberrow St Mary's Primary may be the only stable, secure and predictable element in the lives of children at risk.
 Their behaviour may be challenging and defiant or they may be withdrawn.
 Staff will endeavour to support the pupil through:

-- The content of the curriculum. - The School ethos which promotes a positive, supportive and secure environment and gives pupils a sense of being valued. - School will ensure that the pupils know that some behaviour is unacceptable but they are valued and not to be blamed for any abuse which has occurred. - Liaison with other agencies that support the pupil such as social care, Children and Young People Service (CYPS, formerly CAMHS), Targeted Support Team, Education, Entitlement and Inclusion Team (EEI Team) and Educational Psychology Service. - Ensuring that, where a pupil who has a child protection plan leaves, their information is transferred to the new school immediately and that the child's social worker is informed.
+- The content of the curriculum. - The School ethos which promotes a positive, supportive and secure environment and gives pupils a sense of being valued. - School will ensure that the pupils know that some behaviour is unacceptable but they are valued and not to be blamed for any abuse which has occurred.

+- Liaison with other agencies that support the pupil such as social care, Children and Young People Service (CYPS, formerly CAMHS), Targeted Support Team, Education, Entitlement and Inclusion Team (EEI Team) and Educational Psychology Service. - Ensuring that, where a pupil who has a child protection plan leaves, their information is transferred to the new school immediately and that the child's social worker is informed. - School will operate contextual safeguarding with particular reference to SEN and vulnerable children.